JMcn/robotframework-translate/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 classpath is used in addition to the normal module search path.

-Robot Framework uses Python's module search path also when importing `resource and variable files`_ if the specified path does not match any file directly.
+Robot Framework uses Python's module search path also when importing `resource and variable files (资源和变量文件)`_ if the specified path does not match any file directly.

 The module search path being set correctly so that libraries and other extensions are found is a requirement for successful test execution.
 If